Partners, Funders and Supporters

 “It really is a good example of how such schemes are able to work positively in partnership with volunteer organisations to promote skills development and career opportunities.”

-“We were delighted to award a grant of £140,000 to Festivals Edinburgh to support the expansion of their volunteering programme this year and into 2019, across five of Edinburgh’s cultural events.” reflected Maureen McGinn, Chair of Big Lottery Scotland.
+Maureen McGinn, Scotland Chair of the National Lottery Community Fund commented: “We were delighted to award a grant of £140,000 to Festivals Edinburgh to support the expansion of their volunteering programme in 2018 and into 2019, across five of Edinburgh’s cultural events.

 “We know projects like this are important because, over the years, National Lottery funding has regularly supported initiatives that encourage people from all backgrounds to start volunteering and develop both their skills and confidence.

 “I warmly welcome Festival City Volunteers - an exciting and inclusive initiative that will remove many barriers which can prevent people from volunteering.
-Becoming a volunteer can be a life changing experience and I hope that this year’s Festival is truly special for all those helping to make it happen.”
+Becoming a volunteer can be a life changing experience.”

 ...becoming a volunteer can be a life changing experience...